cody-dot-js/codyaprice.com-legacy/content/blog/the-best-practice-is-shipping/index.md

 ---
 title: The Best Practice is Shipping
 date: "2019-08-22T05:56:08.689Z"
-description: "It'll never be \"perfect\" so just ship it now. 🚢"
+description: 'It''ll never be "perfect" so just ship it now. 🚢'
 categories:
   - Development
   - Delivery